HTTP API authorization

 Password flow

-To obtain an access token through the password flow, you need to provide the email and unencrypted password of the customer in addition to your OAuth client credentials.
+To obtain an access token through the password flow, provide the email and unencrypted password of the Customer in addition to your OAuth client credentials.

 Password flow for global Customers